quicwg/base-drafts/draft-ietf-quic-transport.md

 out of order to a receiving application.

-An endpoint could receive data for a stream at the same stream offset multiple times; data that has already been received can be discarded.
+An endpoint could receive data for a stream at the same stream offset multiple times.
+Data that has already been received can be discarded.
 The data at a given offset MUST NOT change if it is sent multiple times; an endpoint MAY treat receipt of different data at the same offset within a stream as a connection error of type PROTOCOL_VIOLATION.